ualibweb/UALIB_ChemStructures/README.md

  * UALIB_Chemical_Structures_REGID.csv (tab delimited)
  * UALIB_Chemical_Structures_REGID.sdf (SDfile)

-2. **/StructureData/raw/CA_Marvin_19.27.0** - files in here are the the original ChemAxon MarvinSketch v19.27 .mrv, .smi, and .inchikey chemical structure files.
+2. **/StructureData/raw/CA_Marvin_19.27.0** - files in here are the original ChemAxon MarvinSketch v19.27 .mrv, .smi, and .inchikey chemical structure files.

-2. **/StructureData/raw/CSV** - files in here are the the original indexing files which include ChemAxon MarvinSketch v19.27 Daylight SMILES, InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0), our internal REGID, substance name, thesis citation, and permalink.
+2. **/StructureData/raw/CSV** - files in here are the original indexing files which include ChemAxon MarvinSketch v19.27 Daylight SMILES, InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0), our internal REGID, substance name, thesis citation, and permalink.

 3. **/StructureData/rdkit_processed_csv** - same as number 2, only adding RDKit kekulized SMILES (RDKit 2019.09.2 release), calculated InChI and InChIKeys for the substances(InChIs v1.05 as computed by RDKit 2019.09.2 release).
-The RDKit version used is also labeled in the filename.
-Note that the PUBCHEM_EXT_DATASOURCE InChI and SMILES are from RDKit.

 4. **/StructureData/rdkit_processed_sdf** - SDfile containing RDKit connection table, and
 the following SDfile data: SMILES (RDKit 2019.09.2 release), InChI (v1.05 as computed by RDKit 2019.09.2 release), our internal REGID, substance name, thesis citation, and permalink.
-The RDKit version used is also labeled in the filename.
 These files are submitted to PubChem.

 ## References